Sister Jean Yamashiro

 Having served in mission on three continents, North America, Central America and Africa, Sister Jean Yamashiro has continually explored the world through her ministries.
 With a background in laboratory technology, she has shared this knowledge among others ever since she joined the Maryknoll Sisters on September 5, 1959, from Honolulu, Hawaii.

-In 1977, she relocated back to the United States and a post as recreation director at the Maryknoll Sisters nursing home in New York.
+In 1977, she was assigned back to the United States and a post as recreation director at the Maryknoll Sisters nursing home in New York.

-In 1980, Sister Jean took on new mission projects in the Sudan.
-She first worked as the secretary for the bishop before doing lab work in the Kator dispensary of the Maryknoll Sisters.
-She also got involved in the children’s malnutrition and feeding program at a tuberculosis ward at a hospital in Jubal.
+In 1980, Sister Jean was assigned to the Sudan.
+At first, she served as secretary for the bishop before doing lab work in the Maryknoll Sisters Kator dispensary.
+She also got involved in the children’s malnutrition and feeding program at a tuberculosis ward in a hospital in Juba.

 Serving as the medical coordinator of six clinics in the Archdiocese of Juba, Sister Jean trained helpers and was in charge of getting supplies for the mission.
-She also worked to care for Ugandan refugees in camps outside of Juba.
-She also visited women prisoners, teaching them how to write, sew and knit.
+In addition she cared for Ugandan refugees in camps outside of Juba and visited women prisoners, teaching them how to write, sew and knit.

-In 1993, Sister Jean returned to Quetzaltenango, Guatemala, to focus on pastoral work and a medical ministry with HIV/AIDS patients.
-She prepared and trained HIV/AIDS health promoters, and that eventually led to her work with parish priests and religious groups.
+In 1993, Sister Jean was assigned again to Quetzaltenango, Guatemala, to focus on pastoral work and a medical ministry with HIV/AIDS patients.
+She prepared and trained HIV/AIDS health promoters which eventually led to her work with parish priests and religious groups.
 She offered testing services and information at a clinic covering five dioceses: Quiche, Quetzaltenango, Huehuetenango, San Marcos and Solola.

 “You have to work and be where the people are at,” said Sister Jean.

-Sister Jean currently resides at the Maryknoll Sisters Convent in Monrovia, CA, where she is an active member of the Community.
+In 2013, Sister Jean retired to the Maryknoll Sisters Convent in Monrovia, CA, where she is an active member of the Community.